billbeeio/foreign-systems-sdk-php/README.md

 # Foreign Systems API

-This is the PHP SDK for the new Billbee Foreign Systems API.
+This is the PHP SDK for the **upcoming** Billbee Foreign Systems API.

-The Foreign Systems API supersedes the Custom Web Shop API since it is more flexible and provides a better developer experience.
+The Foreign Systems API will supersede the Custom Shop API since it is more flexible and provides a better developer experience.

-## Differences to the Custom Webshop API
+## Differences to the Custom Shop API
-The Custom Web Shop API supports, as the name says, only webshops and marketplaces.
+The Custom Shop API supports, as the name says, only webshops and marketplaces.
 The Foreign Systems API is designed to support other systems as well.
-At the moment only web shops and market places supported but we will support shipping systems, payment systems and other systems in the future.
+At the moment only web shops and marketplaces are supported, but we will support shipping systems, payment systems and other systems in the future.

 To achieve this, we moved a bit of logic from our side to the implementors side.
 The first API call we make is a provisioning call.
-This call is used to query all supported features on your end plus configuration details such as authorization and HTTP Headers.
+This call is used to query all supported features on your end plus configuration details such as authorization method and HTTP Headers.

 Your system need to post the [ProvisioningDetails](./src/Provisioning/Contracts/ProvisioningDetails.php) to the URL given in the call we made.

-The further communication is quite similar to the old Custom Webshop API.
+The further communication is quite similar to the old Custom Shop API.

 ## Installation
 ```bash